Conversion and Damping of Nonaxisymmetric Internal Gravity Waves in Magnetized Stellar Cores: Supplementary Materials

 Our results have important implications for the asteroseismic signature of strongly-magnetized stars.
 In many massive stars, surface convection excites nonradial acoustic waves \citep{houdek_interaction_2015} that couple to IGWs in the radiative interior \citep{Hekker_Mazumdar_2013,takata_asymptotic_2016}.
 Typically, these IGWs reflect off of the inner region of the core and set up global mixed modes \citep{osaki_nonradial_1975} with predictable fluctuations in surface brightness \citep{Aerts2010}.
 However, in roughly 20\% of RGB stars, dipole pulsation modes have lower-than-expected amplitudes \citep{mosser_characterization_2012,stello_prevalence_2016}. \cite{lecoanet_conversion_2017} explain the suppression of axisymmetric dipole modes via interactions of down-going IGWs with core magnetic fields above a critical strength.

-Importantly, suppressed amplitudes are also observed for non-axisymmetric dipole modes, and there is no clear pattern of non-axisymmetric modes being suppressed more or less than axisymmetric modes.
+Importantly, suppressed amplitudes are also observed for nonaxisymmetric dipole modes, and there is no clear pattern of nonaxisymmetric modes being suppressed more or less than axisymmetric modes.
 The present work shows that these observations could be explained by similar wave interactions with strong magnetic fields.
-Non-axisymmetric IGWs convert to a mix of SM and AWs that damp due to the production of fine scales via refraction (in the case of SM waves) and phase-mixing (in the case of AWs).
+Nonaxisymmetric IGWs convert to a mix of SM and AWs that damp due to the production of fine scales via refraction (in the case of SM waves) and phase-mixing (in the case of AWs).

 It has been suggested that these AWs could travel along closed field loops in the core and convert to up-going IGWs \citep{rui_gravity_2023}.
-If so, an alternate mechanism would be required to explain the observed suppression of non-axisymmetric dipole modes.
+If so, an alternate mechanism would be required to explain the observed suppression of nonaxisymmetric dipole modes.
 However, we find no evidence of conversion from AWs back to IGWs in our simulations.
 Though the diffusivities are far lower in RGB stars than in our simulations, we expect efficient damping of all AWs near the top of the core where the magnetic field should experience faster-than-exponential decay with radius.
-Thus, both axisymmetric and non-axisymmetric dipole mixed modes should have suppressed amplitudes in stars with sufficiently strong core magnetic fields, and our simulations do not provide a mechanism explaining the g-mode character of partially-suppressed mixed modes described in \citet{Mosser2017}.
+Thus, both axisymmetric and nonaxisymmetric dipole mixed modes should have suppressed amplitudes in stars with sufficiently strong core magnetic fields, and our simulations do not provide a mechanism explaining the g-mode character of partially-suppressed mixed modes described in \citet{Mosser2017}.

 These results bolster recent efforts \citep{lecoanet_asteroseismic_2022,Rui2025,Duguid2024} to infer the strength of magnetic fields in astrophysical bodies based on wave suppression.
-We find that non-axisymmetric IGWs convert to SM waves where the magnetic field strength reaches only a fraction of the value needed for the conversion of axisymmetric IGWs (we observe that for the same background field strength, the IGW$\rightarrow$SM turning points are higher in the non-axisymmetric case; see Figure \ref{fig:evals}\textit{a},\textit{b}).
-Thus, we expect the critical field strength deduced from the axisymmetric problem \citep{lecoanet_conversion_2017} to provide a good lower bound on the magnetic field needed to account for the suppression of both axisymmetric and non-axisymmetric dipole modes.
+We find that nonaxisymmetric IGWs convert to SM waves where the magnetic field strength reaches only a fraction of the value needed for the conversion of axisymmetric IGWs (we observe that for the same background field strength, the IGW$\rightarrow$SM turning points are higher in the nonaxisymmetric case; see Figure \ref{fig:evals}\textit{a},\textit{b}).
+Thus, we expect the critical field strength deduced from the axisymmetric problem \citep{lecoanet_conversion_2017} to provide a good lower bound on the magnetic field needed to account for the suppression of both axisymmetric and nonaxisymmetric dipole modes.